Cyb3rC3lt/CrackMapExec-Modules/README.md

 **Servers Returned**
-Example shows a scenarion when a Machine object described as a 'Server' exists but it's not online
+Example shows a scenario returning a Machine object described with the word 'Server' or '10'.
+If the IP can be retrieved it will also do so.

 <img alt="da" src="/images/MACHINE-DESC.jpg"/>